-Cellectar Biosciences, Inc. (the "Company") is a late-stage clinical biopharmaceutical company focused on the discovery and development of drugs for the treatment of cancer leveraging our proprietary phospholipid drug conjugateTM (PDCTM) delivery platform designed to specifically target cancer cells and to deliver improved efficacy and better safety as a result of fewer off-target effects.
+Cellectar Biosciences, Inc. (the Company, our, we) is a late-stage clinical biopharmaceutical company focused on the discovery and development of drugs for the treatment of cancer leveraging our proprietary phospholipid drug conjugateTM (PDCTM) delivery platform that specifically targets cancer cells and delivers improved efficacy and better safety as a result of fewer off-target effects.

-The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of approximately \$164,473,000 as of June 30, 2022.
-During the six months ended June 30, 2022, the Company generated a net loss of approximately \$13,575,000 and expects that it will continue to generate operating losses for the foreseeable future.
-The Company believes that its cash balance as of June 30, 2022 is adequate to fund its basic budgeted operations into the third quarter of 2023.
-The Company's ability to execute its current operating plan depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or other source of capital.
-The Company plans to continue to actively pursue financing alternatives, however, there can be no assurance that it will obtain the necessary funding, raising substantial doubt about the Company's ability to continue as a going concern within one year of the date these financial statements are issued.
+The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of approximately \$188,080,000 as of March 31, 2023.
+During the three months ended March 31, 2023, the Company generated a net loss of approximately \$8,581,000 and the Company expects that it will continue to generate operating losses for the foreseeable future.
+However, the Company believes that its cash balance as of March 31, 2023 is adequate to fund its basic budgeted operations into the fourth quarter of 2023.
+The Company's ability to execute its current operating plan depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
+The Company plans to continue to actively pursue financing alternatives, but there can be no assurance that it will obtain the necessary funding, raising substantial doubt about the Company's ability to continue as a going concern within one year of the date these financial statements are issued.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-The accompanying Condensed Consolidated Balance Sheet as of December 31, 2021 has been derived from our audited financial statements.
-The accompanying unaudited Condensed Consolidated Balance Sheet as of June 30, 2022, and the Condensed Consolidated Statements of Operations, the Condensed Statements of Stockholders' Equity for the three and six months ended June 30, 2022 and 2021, the Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2022 and 2021, and the related interim information contained within the Notes to the Condensed Consolidated Financial Statements, have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
+The accompanying Condensed Consolidated Balance Sheet as of December 31, 2022 has been derived from our audited financial statements.
+The accompanying Condensed Consolidated Balance Sheet as of March 31, 2023, and the Condensed Consolidated Statements of Operations, the Condensed Consolidated Statements of Cash Flows, and the Consolidated Statements of Stockholders' Equity for the three months ended March 31, 2023 and 2022, and the related interim information contained within the Notes to the Condensed Consolidated Financial Statements, have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission (SEC) for interim financial information.
 Accordingly, they do not include all the information and the notes required by U.S. GAAP for complete financial statements.
-In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at June 30, 2022 and consolidated results of its operations and stockholders' equity for the three and six months ended June 30, 2022 and 2021 and cash flows for the six months ended June 30, 2022 and 2021.
-The results for the three and six months ended June 30, 2022 are not necessarily indicative of future results.
+In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at March 31, 2023 and consolidated results of its operations, cash flows, and stockholders' equity for the three months ended March 31, 2023 and 2022.
+The results for the three months ended March 31, 2023 are not necessarily indicative of future results.

-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in the Company's Form 10-K for the fiscal year ended December 31, 2021, which was filed with the SEC on March 21, 2022.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in the Company's Form 10-K for the fiscal year ended December 31, 2022, which was filed with the SEC on March 9, 2023.